autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/control-command-gear-cmd.md

 ## Message

-The `stamp` field is the time when the command changed.
+The `stamp` field is the command sent time.
 In the case of periodic publication, use the latest time, not the last command change.

-For the `command` field, use the valid gear values listed above.
+For the `command` field, use the valid values listed above.
 The `NONE` value can be used internally by programs, but will never be sent as a topic.
 Values ​​such as `LOW` and `DRIVE_2` ​​can be used if the vehicle has its own special gear types, but a dedicated implementation is required to handle this.

 ## Errors

-If unsupported gear type is requested, ignore it and report the error as diagnostics.
+If an unsupported or unknown command is sent, ignore it and report the error as diagnostics.

 ## Support